colinking/n1-unsubscribe/README.md

 1. Go to:`Nylas->Preferences`
 2. Click the `shortcuts` tab
 3. Then scroll to the bottom and click the `Edit Custom Shortcuts` button
-4. From the finder window, open keymap.json in a text editor and add this snippet (replace mod+j with whatver shortcut you want - note mod is <kbd>CMD</kbd> on a mac and <kbd>Alt</kbd> on a PC):
+4. From the finder window, open keymap.json in a text editor and add this snippet (replace `mod+j` with whatever shortcut you want - note mod is the super key on a Mac/PC):

     For keymap.json:
     ```json